dc-devs/token-security-audit/README.md

 <!-- Usage -->

 ## Usage
-Below are the the instructions for kicking off the app as a whole, or for runing each module in the app individually.
+Below are the the instructions for kicking off the app as a whole, as well as for runing each module in the app individually.

 ### App
-Runs the below modules in succession and outputs a security audit for each new token pair added to UniSwap's liquidity pool.
+Runs the below modules in succession and outputs a security audit for each new token pair added to a UniSwap liquidity pool.

 ```
 bun start